Hotschmoe/installer/README.md

   https://github.com/termux/termux-packages/issues/1815#

-  TRY THIS MAY FIX MULTIPROCESSING https://gist.github.com/hirschnase/9c2a0c6334f55bfdb373cc14dcbdf167
+  TRY THIS MAY FIX MULTIPROCESSING

+  https://gist.github.com/hirschnase/9c2a0c6334f55bfdb373cc14dcbdf167

-4. Ansible install correctly --> python multiprocessing does not work on Android, find the import and create a fallback --> use example below
+4. Ansible install correctly --> python multiprocessing does not work on Android, find the import (i think it's in ansible, create forked ansible or roll back to ansible 1.8.x) and create a fallback --> use example below

   https://github.com/asciinema/asciinema/issues/271